Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_3_hpc_architecture.md

 !!! example "Exercise: Where are my Jobs running? - Login vs compute nodes"

-    First, run the `hostname` command where you're working from; this is the **login node**, and its name varies depending on the infrastructure provider.
+    First, run the `hostname` command where you're working from; this is the login node, and its name varies depending on the infrastructure provider.

     === "Gadi (PBS)"